potentiallyme/cub3d/README.md

-This is the CUB3D project of yu-chan and lmoran for École 42 Paris Woohoo!
+This is the CUB3D project of yu-chen and lmoran for École 42 Paris Woohoo!